jakeprice-me/tech-notes/content/flash-samsung-stock-firmware-with-odin/flash-samsung-stock-firmware-with-odin.md

 - Once in Download mode, press the volume up key.

 ## Flash with Odin3 v3.14 on Windows

+> [!warning]
+> I've not actually managed to do an upgrade.
+It's always gone wrong and I've always had to just factory reset after the new firmware has been installed.

 > [!danger]
 > It is crucial you use a reliable USB-C cable to avoid soft-bricking the phone.
 A good test is to wiggle the connection and if it disconnects when you do that, _do not use it_!